apache/horaedb-docs/content/en/docs/dev/compile_run.md

 sudo apt install git curl gcc g++ libssl-dev pkg-config cmake protobuf-compiler
 ```

-It should be noted that the compilation of the project has version requirements for dependencies such as cmake, gcc, g++, etc. If your development environment is an old Linux distribution, it is necessary to manually install these dependencies of a higher version.
+It should be noted that the compilation of the project requires a higher version of CMake; if your development environment is an older Linux distribution, you will need to manually install the dependencies for a higher version.

-# Dependencies(MacOS)
+## macOS

 If the development environment is MacOS, execute the following command to install the required dependencies.